Ice microneedles aim to stop radiation skin damage in cancer patients

 Summary

-This early-stage study tests whether a protein called CFH, delivered through ice microneedles, can prevent skin scarring caused by radiation therapy.
-Nine adults with head and neck cancer who will receive radiation after surgery will get the patch twice a week for four weeks.
-The main goal is to check safety and find the best dose.
+This early-stage study tests whether a protein called CFH, delivered through tiny ice microneedles, can prevent skin scarring caused by radiation therapy.
+Nine adults with head and neck cancer who will receive radiation after surgery are being enrolled.
+The main goals are to check safety and find the right dose.

 Get updates